Kwapis Lab Members

 Graduate Student; NIH EGR T32 Fellow

-Hannah received her B.S. from the University of Massachusetts - Amherst in 2019, where she studied Psychology with a focus in Neuroscience.
+Hannah received her B.S. from the University of Massachusetts - Amherst in 2019, where she studied psychology with a focus in neuroscience.
 After graduation, she worked as a research technician and lab manager for Dr. Luke Remage-Healey at UMass studying neuroendocrine control of learning in songbirds.
 Hannah also worked as a graduate student for Dr. Jaeda Coutinho-Budd at the University of Vermont studying developmental glial cell biology in fruit flies.
-Now, as a graduate student in Neuroscience at Penn State in the Kwapis lab, she is investigating sex differences and neuroendocrine control of memory updating.
+Now, as a graduate student in neuroscience at Penn State in the Kwapis lab, she is investigating sex differences and neuroendocrine control of memory updating.
 In her free time, Hannah loves board games, cooking, and bird watching.

 Contact: hmb5681@psu.edu